netdata/blog/blog/2022-12-13-postfix-monitoring.md

 If you would like to update the alert thresholds for any of these alerts or want to create your own alert for another metric – please follow the [instructions here](https://learn.netdata.cloud/docs/monitor/configure-alarms).

-By default you will receive email notifications whenever an alert is triggered – if you would not like to receive these notifications you can turn them off from your profile settings.
+By default you will receive email notifications whenever an alert is triggered.
+(Note: if you would not like to receive these notifications you can turn them off from your profile settings.)

 ### Anomaly Advisor
 Anomaly Advisor lets you quickly identify if the system you are monitoring has any anomalies and allows you to drill down into which metrics are behaving anomalously.